CEDL2017/homework4-Bi-CycleGAN-for-pix2pix2pix/report.md

 # Homework4 report

 ### What scenario do I apply in?
-you are encouraged to elaborate the motivation here

 >Domain A: women pictures
 >Domain B: body part segmenation
 >Domain C: child pictures